 Where to go

 - Saxmundham, Ipswich, South Ipswich, Aldeburgh, Kesgrave, Suffolk Coastal, Debenham, Leiston, East Ipswich, Framlingham, Wickham Market, North Ipswich, Woodbridge, Felixstowe

 U3A East Suffolk covers an area stretching from Ipswich and Felixstowe through Woodbridge and up to Aldeburgh and Framlingham and the villages.

 Speaker meetings are held at four venues, Kesgrave, Woodbridge, Saxmundham and Felixstowe.

 Interest groups are situated throughout East Suffolk mainly in people's homes.

 Days & Times

-- Speaker meetings are held on the last Monday of the month at 2.00pm (Kesgrave), the third Friday of the month at 10.30am (Woodbridge), 1st Thursday of the month 10.30am (Felixstowe) and 2nd Thursday of the month (Saxmundham)
+- Speaker meetings are held on the last Monday of the month at 2.00pm (Kesgrave), the 3rd Monday of alternate months at 10.30am (Woodbridge), 1st Thursday of the month 10.30am (Felixstowe) and 2nd Thursday of the month (Saxmundham)

 - Cost Details

 - The national U3A provides us with resources for learning and lobbies for increased learning for those no longer working full-time.